 This is my dad’s favorite verse because he had to wait over 30 years to meet my mom.
 But God brought them together.
 He had good in store for my parents long before they even met.

-We will despair unless we believe that God will show us His goodness (27:13).
-Instead of despairing, you must “let your heart take courage” (27:14).
-At the exact right time, God can bring your future husband (or wife) into your life.
+If you don’t believe that God will show us His goodness, you’ll give into despair (v.
+13).
+Instead of despairing, you must “let your heart take courage” (v.
+14).
+At the exact right time, God will bring your future husband into your life.
+For now, we must wait, take courage, and remember that He will show us His goodness.